abdulmakuya/gradnet/report.md

 ##Dev challenges.

-restring a ui element to use a single external stylesheet file.
+restring a ui element to use a single external stylesheet file/linking an external css to a specific html element.
 overlapping of cdn,making unpredictable ui arrangement,(inline styling was used to solve this).
 using iframe tag,and trying to make it seamless